Follow my blog with Bloglovin

 How to make a goal

-If you want to make a goal that’s worth your trouble, start with a problem you want to solve.
+To make a goal that’s worth your trouble, start with a problem you want to solve.
 How about the couch potato that wants to get in shape?
 So the problem is I’m an out-of-shape couch potato and I know that because I can’t carry groceries up the stairs without huffing and puffing.

 A goal is a problem turned upside down.
 My goal would be to get in shape so that I can carry a reasonable load up the stairs without huffing and puffing.
 And I think I could do that in six months so we’ll say that.
-I will get in shape so that six months from now I can carry 20 pounds up the stairs without huffing and puffing.
+I will get in better shape so that six months from now I can carry 20 pounds up the stairs without huffing and puffing.

 Break it down